The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 * The writing is easy to understand and information is presented in a logical order.
 * The provided JavaScript example is engaging as it is highly relatable and demonstrates a practical use case of `if` and `else` statements.
 * The example is explained afterwards.
 * It uses markdown formatting to bold key terms and highlight code with backticks (e.g. `event.target`) and wraps the code blocks in code fences.
+Look at the rendered markdown above to see how the use of markdown dramatically improves the appearance of the writing.

 ## Using AI on Assignments